Truth & Reconciliation Day

 Every year on September 30, we honour survivors of Canada’s residential school system.
 This date was chosen because it was historically the date Indigenous children were forcibly removed from their homes to attend government-sanctioned schools.

-Even though reconciliation talks took place as early as 1998, Canada enacted this date in 2021 as a direct result of over 1,000 unmarked graves unearthed of residential school children.
+Even though reconciliation talks took place as early as 1998, Canada enacted this date in 2021 due to over 1,000 unmarked graves unearthed of residential school children.

 But more needs to be done.
 Residential schools were created to assimilate Indigenous children into Canadian culture and to erase their local culture and language using punishment.
 Because underlying racism created institutions like residential schools, it is a systemic problem that touches everyone involved from the bottom to the top.